theOehrly/Fast-F1/docs/index.rst

 Github `Discussions <https://github.com/theOehrly/Fast-F1/discussions>`_
 section to ask for help.
 This includes general support questions.

-In case of questions that you prefer to discuss privately, feel free to contact me via email at oehrly@mailbox.org.
+In case of questions that you need to discuss privately, feel free to contact me via email at oehrly@mailbox.org.
 Any requests to this address will be treated with confidentiality, if desired. **Do not use this email address for general support requests!
 Such requests will likely be ignored.**